-So you should eat more vegetables and fruits that have high water content.
-And drink plenty of water to hydrate your body.
+So it’s highly recommended to eat more vegetables and fruits that have high water content.
+And drink plenty of water to rehydrate your body.

 6- Underlying Health Problems

-There are some health problems that can cause hormone imbalances.
-These health problems cause your hands and body to sweat due to that hormone imbalance.
+There are some health problems that can cause hormonal imbalances.
+These health problems cause your hands and body to sweat.